Media reports and pictures

 Those of you who were at the recent State Conference of the WA Council of Social Services, will know about my secret, because it was told to everyone through a bit PA system during two sessions: I was conceived within two weeks of the ratification of the United Nations Convention for the Status of Refugees.

 It's for many reasons that the title of this Convention should be remembered by all of us.
 The Convention says something about the "Status" of refugees.
 In Australia, we have been led by several politicians who ran on an aggressive activist campaign since the orange hull of the MV Tampa was visible in Australian waters before the 2001 election campaign.
 They went on radio, TV, in the newspapers and in magazines, and in election pamphleteering material, telling Australians about their own manipulatice version of the Status of refugees and asylum seekers.
-And, let's just mention some of them, who are qualified lawyers: John Howard, Phillip Ruddock, George Brandis, Peter Costello, and so on, and so on.
+And, let's just mention some of them, who are qualified lawyers: John Howard, Philip Ruddock, George Brandis, Peter Costello, and so on, and so on.

 All of them, those qualified lawyer politicians, peddled one of the most blatant lies in modern Australian history - the lie that asylum seekers are "illegals".
 They peddled the lie also, that those arriving on Australian shores by boat, coming unannounced, commit an "unlawful" act.
 You can read an admission of Mr Bennett QC in the Australian high Court - the case of Mr Behrooz to Justice Gummow and Justice....

 Neither term has any basis in Australian law.
 No basis in law at all.
 They are both "empty" terms.
-John Howard and Phillip Ruddock both know this, and it is beyond my comprehension that those Universities that granted them their law degrees, have not ever come forward to speak about the reprehensible behaviour of their law school graduates.
+John Howard and Philip Ruddock both know this, and it is beyond my comprehension that those Universities that granted them their law degrees, have not ever come forward to speak about the reprehensible behaviour of their law school graduates.

 The peddling of these lies makes the chorus of legally trained Federal Coalition party politicians into consummate liars.
 You and I are being consistently lied to by Australia's most distinguished leaders, especially by those with law degrees.
 Because if there is any substance essential as a core value of the UN Refugee Convention, it is the safeguarding of that Status of refugees.
 The UN Convention attempts to create a "privileged entry" status for unannounced, sea-faring people fleeing persecution and terror.
 Now, in my mind "privileged entry" amounts to almost the opposite of "illegal" or "unlawful" entry.